AmyCuiLi/DepictStructBioinf/README.md

 Depending on your system, the "pip" command may require a "sudo" at the beginning of the line.

 ## Project Cassettes
-By default, DepictStructBioinf is loaded with a project cassette about the APOBEC3 family.
 A "project cassette" is a directory containing:

 ### aligned_structures
 A directory containing all relevant protein structures to this project.
 Pymol will load structures directly from here, so be sure that any cleaning/3D alignment is already performed before the structures get here.
 For multi-chain proteins, I recommend splitting the chains into separate files and using a naming scheme like 3o02_A and 3o02_B